 “We’re all key workers now.” – Patrick Muir

 Every economic recession is different – the cause, where the shockwaves are felt – but the fundamentals are the same.
-Patrick states that we need to look at the lessons learnt from the past in order to be the business success story emerging from the current crisis.
+Patrick states that we need to look at the lessons from the past in order to be the business success story emerging from the current crisis.

 Staying relevant and assuming the new normal

 Patrick claims that staying relevant is key to survival and it starts with being brutally honest.
-Businesses can’t forget the fundamentals of humanity and care when dealing with the consumer, especially in times of crisis.
+Businesses can’t forget the fundamentals of humanity when dealing with the consumer, especially in times of crisis.
 In the current climate, many customers are in basic survival mode and it is important to establish the customer’s position, determining if they are able to currently receive marketing as to not waste valuable time and resources.
 This ultimately means ensuring your message is relevant to the customer and their current position, pivoting priorities in line with their needs and expectations.